viciouspetal/meta-project-2/README.md

 # How to identify a solution?
 For each of the algorithms implemented, if a solution has been identified a single print statement will be shown in the console in the following format:
- - __GSAT:__ __"Iteration,1,Restart,0,Duration,0.0"__ - specifying during which restart and iteration a solution has been found, as well as how long it took in seconds, to find it
+ - __GSAT:____"Iteration,1,Restart,0,Duration,0.0"__- specifying during which restart and iteration a solution has been found, as well as how long it took in seconds, to find it
- - __Novelty & Novelty+:__ __"Iteration,48020,Duration,18.190040349960327"__ - since no restarts were specified for these algorithms, a solution print only provides information about which iteration has it been found and how long it took to find it in seconds
+ - __Novelty and Novelty+:____"Iteration,48020,Duration,18.190040349960327"__- since no restarts were specified for these algorithms, a solution print only provides information about which iteration has it been found and how long it took to find it in seconds

 # Running individual algorithms
-Additionally to running all experiments in 1 command, each algorithm, except WalkSAT has been setup to be run in isolation.
-As a result you could run GSAT, Novelty or Novelty+ individually.
+Additionally to running all experiments in 1 command, each algorithm, except WalkSAT, has been setup to be run in isolation.
+As a result you could run GSAT, Novelty or Novelty+ individually, with either a specific CNF input file path provided or with a default one.

 ## Running GSAT
+To run GSAT in isolation there are 2 varieties of the commands to use:

 `python gsat_solver.py`
+will run the algorithm with the default CNF input file ___uf20-020.cnf___

+or

+`python gsat_solver.py <path_to_cnf_file>` will run it with CNF file specified

 ## Running Novelty
-`python noveltysearch.py`
+To run Novelty in isolation there are 2 varieties of the commands to use:

+`python noveltysearch.py` will run the algorithm with the default CNF input file ___uf20-020.cnf___

+or

+`python noveltysearch.py <path_to_cnf_file>` will run it with CNF file specified

 ## Running Novelty+
-`python novelty_plus.py`
+To run Novelty+ in isolation there are 2 varieties of the commands to use:

+`python novelty_plus.py` will run the algorithm with the default CNF input file ___uf20-020.cnf___

+or

+`python novelty_plus.py <path_to_cnf_file>` will run it with CNF file specified